HELOC Pros and Cons - Should You Get One?

 Improve Credit Score if Managed Responsibly

-Taking out a HELOC can improve your credit score as long as you make timely payments.
+Taking out a HELOC can improve your credit score if you make timely payments.
 Your credit utilization ratio may improve if you use funds from HELOC to pay off high-interest credit cards.
-Swapping credit card debt with a secured line of credit may improve your credit mix and bump up your credit score.
+Swapping credit card debt with a secured line of credit may improve your credit mix and increase your credit score.

 Can Be Used For Various Purposes

 The money you borrow through a HELOC isn’t restricted, so you can use the funds as you want.
-Whether you use the cash to consolidate debt, take a vacation, or make improvements to your home, the decision is up to you.
+Whether you use the cash to consolidate debt, take a vacation or improve your home, the decision is up to you.

 Cons of a HELOC